jpsuero/Quake2/readme.txt

 Hookshot - grapple towards your enemies (press 9 to equip) Gravity Boots- Equip these bad boys to jump higher and farther (Press O to equip) Hologuise- Disguise as the enemy to walk right by them!
-(Press Y to dissapear)
+(Press Y to dissapear) Launcher - send your enemies flying into the air (press 7)

 Thirdperson:
 press "u" to change into third person mode